dijeesh/eks-karpenter-workshop/manual-setup/Readme.md

 ### **5. Create the KarpenterController IAM Role**

-IAM role to be associated with the Kubernetes service account used by Karpenter.
+<br>IAM role to be associated with the Kubernetes service account used by Karpenter.

 Go to IAM Console > Roles > Create Role > KarpenterControllerRole-YOUR-EKS-CLUSTER-NAME